 When you’re ready to assemble the soup, place a few lasagna noodles and the simmered soup in bowl, then top with shredded mozzarella, a dollop of ricotta cheese, and fresh basil leaves:

-Here’s a full video on how to make the lasagna soup from start to finish, and the full recipe is below.
-Happy soup making!
+If you’d like more guidance, there is a full video on how to make the lasagna soup from start to finish right below the recipe.
+Happy cooking!

 Cheesy Lasagna Soup